Skip to main content

 • If you’ve been exposed to the virus that causes COVID but don’t have symptoms, wait 5 days to test.

-COVID antibody tests, on the other hand, are an entirely different type of test.
+COVID antibody tests are an entirely different type of test.
 A viral COVID test (PCR or rapid test) can tell you if you have an active COVID infection, but a COVID antibody test doesn’t.

 Instead, a COVID antibody test looks for whether you have antibodies to the virus that causes COVID in your blood.
 Antibodies are part of your body’s immune response to a past COVID infection or COVID vaccination.
-It typically takes 1 to 3 weeks after an infection or vaccination for an antibody test to show positive.
+It typically takes 1 to 3 weeks after an infection or vaccination for an antibody test to show a positive result.

 COVID antibody tests were common early on in the pandemic, but they’ve fallen out of favor more recently.
 This is because so many people have either been infected by COVID or vaccinated against it at this point.
 These tests are no longer as useful as they were when COVID infection was brand new.